uf-mil/mil/Implementation-Plans.md

 * [ ] Add an install_dependencies.sh file to the repo, and make SemaphoreCI automatically run it
 * [ ] A script to run on Semaphore to compare performance metrics for current build vs pull i.e. if build[n]'s controller and vision performed better than build[n + 1], then something may have gone wrong, and we should be cautious pulling those changes

+## Simulation
+* [ ] Add trajectory visualization to the simulator
+    * When a trajectory message is published, draw a bunch of spheres or something
 * [ ] Add "widgets" to the simulator
 * [ ] Simulated shadows
 * [ ] CUDA water physics for Simul8
     * [ ] Or better water resistance at all
 * [x] Multiple light sources -- Tess
+* [ ] Keyboard control of Sub (Requested by Zach and Patrick) -- Annie
+* [ ] Scene-graph system for simulator

 ## Machine Learning
 * [ ] Toolset for object recognition